algolia/algoliasearch-client-java-legacy/README.md

 String used as an ellipsis indicator when a snippet is truncated.
 Defaults to an empty string for all accounts created before 10/2/2016, and to … (UTF-8 U+2026) for accounts created after that date.

+#### restrictHighlightAndSnippetArrays

+- scope: `settings`, `search`
+- type: `boolean`
+- default: `false`

+If set to true, restrict arrays in highlights and snippets to items that matched the query at least partially else return all array items in highlights and snippets.

 ### Pagination